iXsystems/ixautomation/README.md

 Getting Started
 ============

-To prep a new system for testing, first download the repo and install with the following:
+To prep a new system for testing, first download the repo:

 ```
 git clone --depth=1 https://github.com/iXsystems/ixautomation.git
-cd ixautomation
 ```